healthykitchen101/healthykitchen101.com/blenders/reviews/keylitos/keylitos-5-1-hand-blender.md

 *   Usability (30%) - **7.8**/10

-The Keylitos 5-in-1 is a modestly capable contender in the [mid-range immersion blender class](https://healthykitchen101.com/blenders/reviews/best/immersion-blenders/).
+The Keylitos 5-in-1 is a modestly capable contender among [mid-range immersion blender](https://healthykitchen101.com/blenders/reviews/best/immersion-blenders/) we tested.
 Although it wasn’t the standout performer in any of our tests, it offered a balance of efficiency and versatility.
-Design-wise, the blender's build quality and materials are on par with what you might expect at this price point—average, yet they contribute to an ease of use that is not always evident in similarly priced models.
+Design-wise, the blender's build quality is on par with what you might expect at this price point—average, yet they contribute to an ease of use that is not always evident in similarly priced models.

 **Things We Like**